The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

 obtained without any constraint on the ratio $R_\Irm/R$ (according to \cite{chandra1933}, equation (100), the first lower bound was known to Laplace).
 The lower bound in inequality (\ref{epr}) coincides with the lower bound by Chandrasekhar if $R_\Irm/R=1$ and the upper bound in inequality (\ref{epr}) coincides with the upper bound by Chandrasekhar if $R_\Irm/R=0$.
 For other values of $R_\Irm/R$ our inequalities, which essentially cannot be improved without further constraining the density, represent a great advance with respect to those of Chandrasekhar.

 In Section \ref{computation} we present an application of the results in the previous sections to large bodies in the Solar system (Sun, Earth, Mars, Jupiter, Saturn, Uranus and Neptune).
-The value of $\gm$ is estimated by different means: integration of Clairaut's equation using density functions available in the literature, the Darwin-Radau approximation, and equation (\ref{gmJ}) with values of $\Om$ and $J_2$ obtained from observations.
+The value of $\gm$ is estimated by different means: integration of Clairaut's equation using density functions available in the literature, the Darwin-Radau approximation, and equation (\ref{gmJ}) with values of $\Om$ and $J_{2v}$ obtained from observations.
 The results are summarized in tables and figures given in Section \ref{computation}.

 Finally, Section \ref{conc} is a conclusion where we propose a way to estimate $\gm$ in terms of $m$, $\Io$, and $R$.
-Polytropes are taken as archetypal models and it is verified that the values of $\gm$ obtained with this model are close to those estimated from observations for the large bodies in the solar system.
+Polytropes are taken as archetypal models and it is verified that the values of $\gm$ obtained from this model are close to those estimated from observations.